diffusioncon/Launchpad/TRACKS.md

 Cryptoeconomic systems will allow us to establish new rules and economic incentives for blockchain ecosystems.
 For the first time in history we will be able to define such systems from scratch and use tokens as a programmable representation of value.

 To develop such systems we can apply tools and methods from complex systems engineering.
 One core element are simulations that allow us to verify a specific system design before launching it to the real world.
-Over the last months, BlockScience developed a token modeling framework, called <a href="https://medium.com/block-science/introducing-complex-adaptive-dynamics-computer-aided-design-cadcad-38b63b541eb8" target="_blank">cadCAD</a>.
+Over the last months, BlockScience developed a token modeling framework called [cadCAD](https://cadcad.org/), which already sports a vibrant [community](https://community.cadcad.org/).

-CommonsStack.org has <a href="https://youtu.be/qjdjX2m_p0Q" target="_blank">open-sourced cadCAD at the tegg.io conference in August</a> - it is now available to everyone to start simulating token economies.
+[CommonsStack.org](https://commonsstack.org) has [open-sourced cadCAD at the tegg.io conference in August](https://youtu.be/qjdjX2m_p0Q) - it is now available to everyone to start simulating token economies.

 The TokenEngineering track seeks developers to use cadCAD to validate and improve a given cryptoeconomic building block, or create one.